 You bring the kaleidoscope to your eye and turn the tube slowly, causing the multi-colored fragments to tumble at the end of the tube.
 Let's say these fragments are in four colors, the same number as the moments in the diagram.
 You watch as symmetrical patterns of color, texture, light and shadow flow across your field of vision, coming together and falling apart, an effect produced by mirrors that are positioned in the tube to reflect the cascading fragments.
 How, you ask, can a mere four colors assume so many different visual combinations while retaining their overall balance and coherence, their fixed symmetry?

 Now, consider the two arrows surrounding the circle in the diagram.
-I put them there to indicate that the process of place formation is one of circular motion in which the moments are constantly bumping into and overlapping with one another, a process of creative destruction which we will return to often in this website.
+I put them there to indicate that the process of place formation is one of circular motion in which the moments are constantly bumping into and overlapping with one another, a process of what might be called "creative destruction," to borrow a term from the Austrian economist Joseph Schumpeter.

 This circular motion tells us something important about place formation.
-Any given place might seem to be a solid, stable and permanent thing, a dwelling like Heidegger's Black Forest farmhouse, but it is actually a site of constant flux as the four moments are assembled, disassembled and reassembled.
+Any given place might appear to be a solid, stable and permanent thing, a timeless dwelling like Heidegger's Black Forest farmhouse.
+But as the dialectical method teaches us, appearances can be deceptive, for place is actually a site of ceaseless flux and flow as the four moments are assembled, disassembled and reassembled.

-With this dialectical image in mind, let's revisit the Japanese maples in our backyard.
-I assigned them to the natural moment because they are part of the biosphere and subject to the same rules and regulations that govern plant life generally.
+With our dialectical kaleidoscope in mind, let's revisit the Japanese maples growing in our backyard.
+I assigned them to the natural moment for the obvious reason they are part of the biosphere and subject to the same rules and regulations that govern plant life generally.

 Only later, when Allyson and I were exploring the cradle of American landscape culture in the Hudson Valley (see the gallery "Yankee Landscapes"), did it dawn on me that my ideas were rooted in aesthetic traditions and practices going back centuries.
 For all I know, Heidegger himself was unconsciously channeling these same ideas into his Black Forest fantasy.
 In other words, my Japanese maples say as much about the cultural moment as they do about the natural moment.